zama-ai/concrete/docs/core-features/table_lookups.md

 # Table lookup

+This document introduces the concept of Table Lookups (TLUs) in **Concrete**, covers the basic TLU usage, performance considerations, and some basic techniques for optimizing TLUs in encrypted computations.
+For more advanced TLU usage, refer to the [Table Lookup advanced](table_lookups_advanced.md) section

-In TFHE, there exists mainly two operations: the linear operations (additions, subtractions, multiplications by integers) and the rest.
-And the rest is done with table lookups (TLUs), which means that a lot of things are done with TLU.
-In this document, we explain briefly, from a user point of view, how TLU can be used.
-In [the TLU advanced documentation](table_lookups_advanced.md), we enter a bit more into the details.
+In TFHE, there exists mainly two operations: the linear operations, such as additions, subtractions, multiplications by integer, and the non-linear operations.
+Non-linear operations are achieved with Table Lookups (TLUs).

 ## Performance

-Before entering into the details on how we can use TLU in Concrete, let us mention the most important parameter for speed here: the smallest the bitwidth of a TLU is, the faster the corresponding FHE operation will be.
-Which means, in general, the user should try to reduce the size of the inputs to the tables.
-Also, we propose in the end of this document ways to truncate or round entries, which makes effective inputs smaller and so makes corresponding TLU faster.
+When using TLUs in Concrete, the most crucial factor for speed is the bit-width of the TLU.
+The smaller the bit width, the faster the corresponding FHE operation.
+Therefore, you should reduce the size of inputs to the lookup tables whenever possible.
+At the end of this document, we discuss methods for truncating or rounding entries to decrease the effective input size, further improving TLU performance.

 ## Direct TLU

-Direct TLU stands for instructions of the form `y = T[i]`, for some table `T` and some index `i`.
-One can use the `fhe.LookupTable` to define the table values, and then use it on scalars or tensors.
+A direct TLU performs operations in the form of `y = T[i]`, where `T` is a table and `i` is an index.
+You can define the table using `fhe.LookupTable` and apply it to scalars or tensors.

+### Scalar lookup
 ```python
 from concrete import fhe